Syllabus Edition

 • A fuel is anything that can be burned to produce heat, which can be used for an engine to work

-• The amount of energy that a fuel can provide for the amount of fuel used is an important consideration for the modern world
+• The energy that an amount of fuel can provide is an important consideration for the modern world

-• When this is compared by volume is known as energy density
+• When this is compared by volume of fuel, it is known as energy density

 • Energy density is a measure of the amount of energy per unit volume of a fuel